DrRoad/Fall2018-Advanced-Data-Science-Final-Project/README.md

-# Advanced Data Science Fall 2018 by Columbia University
+# Applied Data Science Fall 2018 by Columbia University

 This repository is the script for final project, "How to predict future price of a security", submitted to Advanced Data Science offered in Fall 2018 semester at Columbia University.